Arsenic Trioxide (Trisenox®)

-- Weight gain of 5 pounds or more in one week
+- Weight gain of 5 pounds in one week (fluid retention)

-- Lower belly pain or nausea that is not relieved by prescribed medicine
+- Rash that is not relieved by prescribed medicines

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.